Electron-x/GbxDump/Readme.md

 - Displays general track properties
 - Displays external dependencies
 - Displays the author comment
-- Shows and exported the thumbnail
+- Shows and exports the thumbnail
 - Online interface to the TMX and MX trackbase
 - Online interface to the Dedimania records database